Retrofitting Services: New Trend in Smart Manufacturing

 Here is a look at the real-life examples.

-Bosch installed its IoT (internet of things) gateway on a 300-kg cast-iron lathe, the production of which starts in the 19th century.
+Bosch installed its IoT (internet of things) gateway on a 300-kg cast-iron lathe, the production of which started in the 19th century.

-The connected system comprised of sensors, software, and IOT-compatible industrial controls.
-Via these solutions, the team could track and monitor the condition of the lathe in real-time and even optimise its operations.
+The connected system consisted of sensors, software, and IOT-compatible industrial controls.
+Via these solutions, the team could track and monitor the condition of the lathe in real-time and even optimize its operations.

 Dr Werner Struth, Bosch management board member responsible for industrial technology and manufacturing coordination, commented the following way: